Our Blog

 In Denver’s tough climate, asphalt takes a beating.
 Between freeze-thaw cycles along Speer Boulevard and heavy vehicle traffic near the I-25 corridor, even well-laid pavement starts to show wear.

-When cracks, potholes, or surface damage appear, many property owners naturally turn to patching as the quickest fix.
+When cracks, potholes, or surface damage appear, many commercial property owners and managers naturally turn to patching as the quickest fix.
 And sometimes, it’s exactly what’s needed.
 But in other cases, patching only masks deeper issues that will come back to haunt you.

 Let’s walk through the key signs to look for and what actions make the most sense here in the Mile High City.